 When you start shopping for bed sheets, the thousands of options can quickly become overwhelming.
 To find the right sheets for your needs, you need to know a few of the main factors that differentiate one set from another.
 This guide includes the main things to keep in mind when comparing bed sheets.

-A thread count number refers to the number of threads woven into 1 square inch of the fabric.
-A higher number is often an indicator of higher quality.
-That means it’s more likely to have a soft, smooth texture and hold up well over the years despite regular washing.
+Thread Count: A thread count number refers to the number of threads woven into 1 square inch of the fabric.
+A higher number is often an indicator of higher quality; however, heavier sheets might also make the sheets too hot for the average consumer.

 - Linen: This is one of the higher-end fabrics and is popular in warmer climates.

 - Flannel: These are cozy for people who want to stay warm in the winter but not a great option for folks who sweat.

 - Satin: These sheets feel soft to the touch, but can cause your bedspread to slip off the bed which can be annoying.

 - Polyester Stretch Sheets: They generally stay on the mattress due to the stretch, but polyester sheets feel hot and if you have any dry skin on your feet, the fabric will catch.

 - Sensitivity: If you’re sensitive to certain fabrics, make sure you find something that won’t irritate your skin.
 Consider hypo-allergenic or organic bamboo sheets.

 - Climate: Whether you live in Texas, California, Florida or another area with a hot climate, sheets with temperature-regulating properties can improve your sleeping experience immensely.
 This should definitely be considered in notoriously hot cities like Houston, Dallas, Miami and San Diego.